drivendataorg/zamba/docs/docs/configurations.md

 #### `output_class_names (bool, optional)`

 Setting this option to `True` yields the most concise output `zamba` is capable of.
-The highest species probability in a video is taken to be the _only_ species in that video, and the output returned is simply the video name and the name of the species with the highest class probability, or `blank` if the most likely classification is no animal.
+The highest species probability in a video is taken to be the _only_ species in that video, and the output returned is simply the video name and the name of the s pecies with the highest class probability, or `blank` if the most likely classification is no animal.
 Defaults to `False`

 #### `weight_download_region [us|eu|asia]`

 Because `zamba` needs to download pretrained weights for the neural network architecture, we make these weights available in different regions. `us` is the default, but if you are not in the US you should use either `eu` for the European Union or `asia` for Asia Pacific to make sure that these download as quickly as possible for you.

-#### `cache_dir (FilePath, optional)`

-The directory where the model weights will be saved.
-If it is `None` (the default), the model will be cached to an automatic temp directory at `~/.cache/zamba`

 #### `skip_load_validation (bool, optional)`

 By default, before kicking off inference `zamba` will iterate through all of the videos in the data and verify that each can be loaded.
 Setting `skip_load_verification` to `True` skips this step.
 Validation can be very time intensive depending on the number of videos.
 It is recommended to run validation once, but not on future inference runs if the videos have not changed.
 Defaults to `False`

+#### `model_cache_dir (Path, optional)`

+Cache directory where downloaded model weights will be saved.
+If None and the MODEL_CACHE_DIR environment variable is not set, will use your default cache directory, which is often an automatic temp directory at `~/.cache/zamba`.
+Defaults to `None`.

 <a id='training-arguments'></a>